The Ancient Americas: migrations, contacts and Atlantis

 Fig. 6.2 Some North and South American archaeological sites and possible migration routes.3

 Some archaeologists have proposed that people associated with the Solutrean culture migrated from Europe to North America around 20,000 to 15,000 BP, possibly along the edge of the pack ice that extended from the Atlantic coast of France to North America.
 Their stone-tool technology later influenced the development of the Clovis toolmaking culture in the Americas.
-Stone tools found at Cactus Hill in Virginia – dated to 17,000-15,000 BP – seem to represent a transitional style between the Solutrean and Clovis cultures.
-Similar sites include Page-Ladson in Florida, with animal bones and human artefacts reaching back to about 14,500-12,500 BP, and the Meadowcroft rockshelter in southwestern Pennsylvania, with evidence of occupancy dating to 19,000-16,000 BP.1
+The Solutrean culture in France and Spain ended about 17,000 years ago, whereas the Clovis culture did not start until 13,200 years ago.
+However, older habitation sites are probably to be found on areas of the continental shelf that were submerged as the ice sheets melted and sea levels rose.1 Stone tools found at Cactus Hill in Virginia – dated to 17,000-15,000 BP – seem to represent a transitional style between the Solutrean and Clovis cultures.
+Similar sites include Page-Ladson in Florida, with animal bones and human artefacts reaching back to about 14,500-12,500 BP, and the Meadowcroft rockshelter in southwestern Pennsylvania, with evidence of occupancy dating to 19,000-16,000 BP.2

 Several skeletons dating to around 9000 BP or earlier show traits that set them apart from the Mongoloids who migrated from Asia.
 For instance, the skull of Kennewick Man, dated to about 9300 BP, which was found near the Columbia River in Washington state in 1996, has characteristics similar to those of Cro-Magnon Europeans.1 Other researchers say that skull measurements suggest a Polynesian (64%) or Ainu (24%) ancestry.2 The Ainu are the indigenous people of northern Japan and Sakhalin Island; they are much taller than most Japanese, with Caucasoid facial features and beard growth in the males.
 The Polynesians, too, are Caucasian.
 Bones recovered at the Kennewick site formed a skeleton much taller and thinner than ancient Indians; his chest had been crushed and a projectile point was embedded in his hip.
 The Menomonee Indians of Wisconsin have traditions of a fierce tribe that in the distant past hunted down and killed off a fair-skinned people.3